-Introduction – Chaudadanpura would have been an important pilgrimage site in the medieval times however at present it is reduced just to a small village.
-It is located on the southern bank of the Tungabhadra which is a major river of Karnataka state.
+Introduction – Chaudadanpura was an important pilgrimage site in the medieval times however at present it is reduced to a small village.
+It is located on the southern bank of the Tungabhadra river, a major river in Karnataka state.
 The place has been referred as Gope, Muktikshetra, Shivapura in inscriptions, Chaudadanpura seems to be a later appellation of the same.

 A local tradition assigns the present name, Chaudadanpura, to 12th century CE.
 As per the legend Shivadeva Wodeyar, who was living here, donated this place to Chaudayya who was a great devotee of Shiva and belonged to the community of boatmen.
 As the place was donated to him hence it was called as Chaudadanpura.